yousufk1729/MNISTNeuralNet/README.md

 Each one of these concepts has such incredible complexity behind it that I think it's a disservice to describe these ideas so succinctly.
 But, other sources are able to describe the math better, and I have the ones I used in the references.
 I simply copied their approaches:

 ## Overview
 This model is just for experimentation: No excessive attention is paid to hyperparameters, weight/bias initialization, cost functions, activation functions, hidden layer design, splitting training set to have a validation set, regularization, etc.  I think that effort should be saved for less pedestrian beginner deep learning projects.
-Model typically achieves ~93% accuracy.
+Model typically achieves ~95% accuracy, but I can't comment on how the model might be overfitting.

 The program will parse the MNIST dataset.
 There is enough info online about how the MNIST set is stored, but the most notable thing is that MNIST data is big-endian while my x64 machine (as well as literally every other processor I know of) is little-endian, so my program flips the bytes.
 Also, this was my first time working with the FILE datatype.